llafuente/language-spec/spec/language/types/structured.md

 *Constraints*

-1. Same as `c language`, struct must be 100% compatible.
+1. Same as `c language`, struct shall be 100% compatible.

 *Example*